convexset/meteor-three-way/README.md

  - `_3w_focusedField()`: returns the currently focused field.

+ - `_3w_focusedFieldUpdatedOnServer(prop)`: indicates whether field `prop` was updated on the server while the relevant field was in focus (and a `updateOfFocusedFieldCallback` callback was defined in `options`) and hence the field is out of sync

 ###### Ancestor Data

  - `_3w_parentDataGet(p, levelsUp)`: returns property `p` from parent instance `levelsUp` levels up (default: 1)